SavviX/Zlaude/README.md

 Now open termux and run the following:
 `termux-setup-storage` click allow storage access.
-`git clone https://github.com/PandarusAnon/slaude slaude` use the git link for whatever fork you want to use.
+`git clone https://github.com/Flamanon/Zlaude Zlaude` use the git link for whatever fork you want to use.
 `cd slaude`
 `npm install`
 `termux-storage-get config.js` Browse to the directory where you have your edited config.js file, and select the file to import it.